- Opportunity Identification & Proposal Development (RDS)

 - Budget Preparation

-Proposal development is the responsibility of the Principal Investigator and the Office of Research Development Services (RDS).
 Important elements of the medical center sponsored research proposal review and submission process are summarized below.
-Faculty are encouraged to use the resouces, and to contact RDS's Deputy Director, Melissa Layman (202-687-1664, Melissa.Layman@georgetown.edu), for specific questions related to proposal and budget preparation.
-Click here for an overview of the process.
+Faculty are encouraged to use these resources, and to contact RDS's Deputy Director, Melissa Layman (202-687-1664, Melissa.Layman@georgetown.edu), with specific questions related to proposal and budget preparation.
+Roles and responsibilities, timelines and services are posted on the RDS website.

 The Office of Sponsored Research (OSR) is the Authorized Organizational Representative (AOR) for the Georgetown University Medical Center (GUMC).

-Upon receiving the transmittal package via TRACS, the OSR Pre-award Manager (Liz Crigler (202-687-0020, email@example.com) reviews GUMC applications for compliance with sponsor and University policies.
-Investigators must submit a proposal and obtain OSR approval for any potential award that involves reporting requirements (progress reports, milestones, etc.) and a budget or estimate of expenses.
+Upon receiving the transmittal package via TRACS, the OSR Pre-award Manager (John Bustillos (202-687-0020, email@example.com) reviews GUMC applications for compliance with sponsor and University policies.
+GUMC investigators must submit a proposal and obtain OSR approval for any potential award that involves reporting requirements (progress reports, milestones, etc.) and a budget or estimate of expenses.

 - Principal Investigators (PIs) are responsible for technical and financial quality and accuracy of their grant and contract applications.

 - Department Chairs are responsible for ensuring that applications meet the objectives of the department, are realistic in terms of their budgets and reflect high professional standards.

 Federal proposals that have been approved by OSR are submitted by the OSR Propoasl Manager to the funding agency using the appropriate US Government proposal submission portal.